jrai0792/JS-Game/README.md

 # Prerequisites:

-To get this project up and running locally, "yarn install" is needed to be run in order to include all dependencies used for this project.
+To get this project up and running locally, "npm install" is needed to be run in order to include all dependencies used for this project.

 # To get this project set up on your local machine, follow these simple steps:

 1. Open Terminal.
 2. Navigate to your desired location to download the contents of this repository.
 3. Copy and paste the following code into the Terminal: git clone https://github.com/jrai0792/JS-Game
-4. Run "yarn install".
+4. Run "npm install".
-5. Run "yarn run webpack-dev-server".
+5. Run "npm run webpack-dev-server".

 ## Authors